-$\label{lem:methods} \mbox{Methods and assumptions used to determine contributions:}$
+Methods and assumptions used to determine contributions:

-Valuation Date June 30, 2019

-Actuarial Cost Method Entry Age Normal

-Amortization Method Level Percent of Payroll

-Amortization Period UAAL as of June 30, 2008, is amortized over a closed 15-year period ending June year layers which are determined annually difference of the actual fair value to the expected fair value), which cannot vary more than 20% from the fair value.
+Valuation Date Actuarial Cost Method Entry Age Normal Amortization Method Level Percent of Payroll Amortization Period UAAL as of June 30, 2008, is amortized over a closed 15-year period ending June 30, 2023.
+Subsequent changes in the UAAL are amortized over separate closed 15-year layers which are determined annually Asset Valuation Method 5-year smoothed recognition of asset gains and losses (determined as the difference of the actual fair value to the expected fair value), which cannot vary more than 20% from the fair value.
+Inflation 2.50% Payroll Growth Investment Rate of Return